hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 ---

 # Log into the [AVAnnotate application](https://avannotate.netlify.app) with your GitHub credentials
-For bulk uploading projects, please use the following templates.
-The Event and Tags (optional) templates represent the whole project.
-Each AV “event” must be listed on the Event spreadsheet.
-Each tag used in the project is listed on the Tags spreadsheet.
-Once the project is built, an Annotations spreadsheet is uploaded for each event.
+For uploading projects in bulk, use the following templates.
+Project-level templates should be uploaded first.
+AVAnnotate will take .CSV, .TSV, Excel, and .VTT files.
+1. Project Level:
+* Event Spreadsheet: Each row is a unique “event” in the project.
+* Tags spreadsheet: Each row is a unique tag in the project.
+2. Event Level:
+* Each row is an annotation for a timestamp on the event.
+For a successful upload, ALL CELLS in the columns used should be filled out.

 ## PLEASE NOTE: For a successful upload, ALL CELLS in the columns used should be filled out in the following spreadsheets.
 ---
 # [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)